Makhtar Diop: Creative Industries

 Diop hosts the “Creative Development” podcast, where he engages in discussions on cultural innovation, development, and the role of creative industries in spurring economic growth.
 His guests have included internationally renowned figures such as Idris Elba, Pretty Yende, Chimamanda Ngozi-Adichie, Don Cheadle, Nadia Nadim, Alexandra Cousteau, Lewis Pugh, Anand Mahindra, Vidya Balan, Dia Mirza, Sauti Sol, Baaba Maal, Ablaye Cissoko, Barbara Hendricks, and others.
 The podcast emerged as Finalist in 15th Annual Shorty Awards.

 Music

-A passionate advocate for the arts, Diop is an avid jazz enthusiast.
+Diop is a jazz enthusiast and an advocate for the arts.
 He has spoken on how the creativity inherent in jazz music influences leadership, problem-solving, and innovation within the realm of finance.

 Sports

 In addition to his financial and economic endeavors, Diop is an accomplished karate competitor.
 A three-time Senegal Karate Champion, he has also represented his country in the World Karate Championships on two occasions, crediting the discipline for fostering resilience and focus in his professional life.
 He is also a member of Olympism365, a commission of the International Olympic Committee (IOC).